ms264556/Hackery/pages/ZD1200OpenPfsensePorts.md

 You can use ZoneDirector or Unleashed Dedicated Master to manage APs at remote internet-connected locations, and tunnel selected traffic back to your network.

-Your ZoneDirector or Dedicated Master can be behind a NAT router, but this router requires a static IP address.
+Your ZoneDirector or Dedicated Master can be behind a NAT router, but this router requires a static WAN IP address.
 Your APs can be behind NAT or double-NAT (e.g. if your ISP uses CGNAT).

 This guide configures NAT routing on pfSense.
 You will need to adapt the steps to suit other firewalls.